ignaciolarranaga/ng2-translate-localize/README.md

 }
 ```

-## 2. Localization files:
+### 2. Localization files:
-Basically the same as ng2-translate but you can also add individual localization files, for example:
+Identically to ng2-translate you create the translation files, but now you can also add individual localization
+files, for example:

 * es.json
     * es-UY.json